Tylerbryy/planner/README.md

 A sophisticated planning system that leverages Large Language Models (LLMs) through DSPy to solve large-scale planning problems via problem decomposition and intelligent search space pruning.

+**Based on**: *"Inspire or Predict?
+Exploring New Paradigms in Assisting Classical Planners with Large Language Models"* Yu et al., arXiv:2508.11524 [cs.AI], August 2025

 ## Overview

-This implementation is based on the research paper approach that addresses large-scale planning challenges by:
+This implementation is based on the research paper that addresses large-scale planning challenges by:

 1. **Problem Decomposition**: Breaking complex planning problems into simpler sub-tasks
 2. **LLM-Guided Search**: Using LLMs to prune the search space and provide heuristic guidance